ykkimhgu/HGU-MCE-capstone/README.md

 ## Research Folder

-1. Download all the folders from the github repository in your local drive
+1. Create the Research folders and Subfolders as this github repository

-2. Change the name of the main folder to " YEAR_SHORT-TITLE_YOURNAME"
+2. Change the name of the main folder to " MIP_YEAR_SHORT-TITLE_YOURNAME"

-   > e.g.    2021_PeopleCounting_김한동
+   > e.g.    MIP_2021_PeopleCounting_김한동

-3. Read instructions carefully and copy necessary  files in each sub-folders
+3. Read the instructions carefully in each subfolder

+4. Include necessary  files in each subfolder

-   >  Copy only the necessary and final versions of materials/source codes
+   >  only the necessary and final versions of materials/source codes

-4. Submit the folders
+5. Submit the folders in USB

 ### Thesis Paper

-You have 2 options

-1. Use the thesis template.

-   * You may write in Korean, if you want.

-2. Replace Thesis paper with *submitted*  KCI Journal manuscript
+You may use the thesis template  or other template instructed in MCE class.

+* Report (*.dox) / PDF

 ### Software

-Submit Only final versions of softwares
+Submit only final versions of softwares

+### Presentation and Video

+* Proposal PPT/PDF

+* Final Presentation PPT/PDF

+* Poster PDF/PDF

-### Others
+### Weekly Meeting

+* Progress presentation/materials
 * Biweekly

-* Presentation, Poster

-* References
+---

-## Tutorial (Software-based Topics)
+## Tutorial (For Software-based Topics)

-This tutorial will be uploaded on Github with source codes.
-Create **Tutorial**  in your github repository.
+This tutorial will be uploaded to GitHub with the source code.

+Create a github repository.
 Submit the repository address.

+Repository must include

-1. Write a tutorial with full explanations how to setup, install and run the program
+* Readme:  A tutorial with full explanations for installation and running the program

-2. Save the tutorial file  as  Tutorial.md or Readme.md

-3. Upload  on GITHUB  (1) tutorial instruction (2) all the source files
+* Source code:  Upload  on necessary source files in each appropriate folders
+* Thesis Paper
+* Dataset

 > For a large sized dataset, do NOT upload to github,  Just give the link where to download it.

-4. Submit Github repository

 ## Video Clip

-Submit Video clip file (less than 1 min).
-This will be uploaded in  SmartSensorSystem Lab's youtube.
+Submit Video clip file (~30sec).
+This will be uploaded in my Lab's youtube.

 It should contain

 * Title page:
   * Course name, date, Research title, your name, advisor's name